AerynOS/blsforme/README.md

 # blsforme

-> [!WARNING]
-> This repository is in a state of constant flux as we enable baremetal Serpent installations.

 A management tool and library enabling Linux distributions to more easily adopt the [Boot Loader Specification](https://uapi-group.org/specifications/specs/boot_loader_specification).

  - Discovery of ESP through [Boot Loader Interface](https://systemd.io/BOOT_LOADER_INTERFACE/) - allow suppression of ESP & XBOOTLDR automounting to alleviate weak data integrity concerns.